nathankurt/k8s-cert/notes/core-concepts.md

 ## InitContainers

-* In a multi-container pod, each container is expected to run a process that stays llive as long as the POD's lifecycle.
+* In a multi-container pod, each container is expected to run a process that stays alive as long as the POD's lifecycle.
 But at times you may want to run a process that runs to completion in a container.
   * i.e. A process that pulls a code or binary from a repo that will be used by the main web app.
 That is a task that will be run only one time when the pod is first created.
 Or a process that waits for an external service or db to be up before the actual application starts.

 * An `initContainer` is configured in a pod like all other containers except that it is specified inside a `initContainers` section like this: